| Title: | Multiple Group Item Response Theory Alignment Helpers for 'lavaan' and 'mirt' |

 reverse the delta transformation at the end.
 To account for this, if

-the the extra argument toCompare should be turned on TRUE
+the the extra argument toCompare should be turned on TRUE if

 transformed parameters are to be compared for equivalence across groups.